Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/content/tables.md

 Using the most basic table markup, here's how `.table`-based tables look in Boosted.

-{{< table class="table" simplified="false" aria="Boosted tables basic look - table with one level of column header" >}}
+{{< table class="table" simplified="false" caption="Boosted tables basic look" >}}

 ## Accessibility

-To make a table accessible, you should respect these four main rules:
+To make a table accessible, you should respect these three main rules:

-- add a `tabindex="0"` attribute to the `div` tag or to the `table` tag at least to make a table accessible by keyboard navigation.
-It will add a tabulation to this element on which to stop when  navigating using the keyboard tab key.

-- add a `role="region"` attribute to the `div` tag to give a role to the table.
+- If the table is an important one, add a `role="region"` attribute to help screen readers.

 - add a `scope="col"` or `scope="row"` attribute to the tags when needed to make the content of table readable by screen readers

-- if the table doesn't have a `caption` or if the caption is not enough informative to describe the table, add an `aria-label` attribute to describe the table content.
+- add a `<caption>` on each table.
+If the table doesn't have a caption or if the caption is not enough informative to describe the table, add an `aria-label` attribute to describe the table content.
 The `aria-label` should match the following pattern: `aria-label="Description of table data - Description of table metadata (e.g.: table with one level of column header)"`.
-At the opposite, if the caption is  precise enough, add instead an `aria-labelledby="idCaption"` to describe the table.
+The metadata are mandatory for complex tables.

 See [more about the tables structures](https://a11y-guidelines.orange.com/fr/web/developper/contenu-textuel/#structurer-les-tableaux-de-donnees).